Holi0317/trpc-vue-query/docs/topic/query-key.md

 ## Override query key factory

 Provide a query key factory as `queryKeyFactory` when calling `createTRPCVue`.
-That should override all query key factories in the created trpc-vue hook.
+That should override all query key factories in the created trpc-vue-query hook.

 ```ts
 import { createTRPCVue } from "@tvq/client";